aut0maticjack/lazyweb/3D-Printing-Calibration.md

 * http://reprap.org/wiki/Stepper_motor
 * [Tom Sanladerer - 3D printing guides - How steppers work and how to adjust their drivers](https://www.youtube.com/watch?v=bItYRMLGoVc)

-## XYZ Steps
+### XYZ Steps

+* When to Calibrate: During initial setup, when changing axis gear/motor/parts

 The correct figures for X, Y, and Z axis are based on physical properties of your printer.
 You don't "tune" or adjust these unless you change parts.

 The correct way to determine these values is to find your motor's step angle (usually 1.8° or 0.9°), the microstepping of your drivers (usually 1/16 or 1/32), your belt pitch (2mm for GT2), and either the number of teeth on your pulleys (usually 16, 20, or 36) or the pitch of your leadscrew (usually 2mm or 8mm).

-The formulas are given on Triffid Hunder's calibration guide, but the Prusa Calculator makes this very easy, so just use that,
+The formulas are given on Triffid Hunder's calibration guide, but the Prusa Calculator makes this very easy, so just use that.

 These are your "Steps Per mm" values to be entered into the firmware, eg: